 |picture from breastfeeding-mom.com|

 This is singlehandedly the easiest position when nursing both.
 Otherwise when they tag team me, I use the cradle hold.
 It’s proving to be an adventure in and of itself.
 Sir Twizzler likes to cluster feed – which can be a little bit frustrating for any mom.
 He never finishes a meal in just one sitting.
 It often takes two or three feedings in an hours time to satisfy him enough to sleep for a bit.
 Lil Miss Twizzlers is definitely a lady.
 She sits, eats until she is done and then falls off asleep for a couple of hours.
 It is definitely a character builder.

-One of my favorite blogs to visit now is www.blacktating.com because it not only reinforces something that I truly believe in, but directs me to other sources that I can use to aid in situations that I’m not necessarily an expert on.
+One of my favorite blogs to visit was Blacktating because it not only reinforced something that I truly believe in but directed me to other sources that I could use to aid in situations that I’m not necessarily an expert on.